It’s that time of year:

-In fact, walnuts are the only nut that had high amounts of omega-3 fatty acids…
+Walnuts are the only nuts that contain high amounts of omega-3 fatty acids…

 …“which promote heart health and help lower blood pressure.
-You’ll get 2.5 grams of ALA per ounce of walnuts, but you don’t need a whole ounce to get results; eating even a few walnuts per day has been found to have health benefits” (source).
+You’ll get 2.5 grams of ALA [a type of omega-3 fatty acids] per ounce of walnuts, but you don’t need a whole ounce to get results; eating even a few walnuts per day has been found to have health benefits” (source).

-According to Dr. Oz, walnuts have been shown to reduce stress!
+In addition to being an awesome source of healthy fats, Dr. Oz states that walnuts have been shown to reduce stress.

-Salads like this are the perfect way to sneak a few more into your diet.
+Salads like this are the perfect way to sneak a serving of walnuts into your diet.

 Now as far as the dressing goes…

-This is my favorite go-to salad dressing, originally pulled from The Lemonade Cookbook.
-Ummmm have you ever been to a Lemonade restaurant?!
+I pulled it from The Lemonade Cookbook.
+Ummmm have you ever been to a Lemonade restaurant before?!